Land's End (Hertford, North Carolina)

 Land's End, also known as Leigh House, is a historic plantation house located near Hertford, Perquimans County, North Carolina.
-It was built about 1830, and is a two-story, five bay by four bay, Greek Revival style brick dwelling.
+It was built about 1830, and is a two-story, five bay by four bay, Greek Revival-style brick dwelling.
+Its brickwork is laid in Flemish bond.
 It has a gable roof and features front and rear full-height porticoes supported by unfluted Doric order columns.

 The house was added to the National Register of Historic Places in 1974.